-- If you see a magenta T-Mobile exclusive screen, select Get Started.
-You won't see this page on all airlines.
+- If you get a magenta T-Mobile exclusive screen, select Get Started.
+You won't get this page on all airlines.

 - Enter your T-Mobile or Sprint phone number.

-- If prompted, enter the CAPTCHA letters and numbers in the box below it.
+- If prompted, enter the CAPTCHA letters and numbers.

 - Select Get Wi-Fi and Texting.

 - You may be prompted to enter a PIN at this stage.
-See the One-Time PIN steps below for details.
+Use the One-Time PIN steps on this page for details.